COMPANY CLOSURE SERVICES

 Clear Status for Banks, Creditors, and Stakeholders

-An inactive company that is not wound up may appear “active” in government databases, leading to confusion or mistrust among financial institutions and stakeholders.
+An inactive company that is not wound up may appear “active” in government databases, leading to confusion or mistrust.
 Proper winding up helps:

 Voluntary Winding Up by Members